-Save the date for the NSC Contest Awards and NPPA Annual Awards reception, Saturday March 14, 2014 at the Hyatt Fairfax, Fairfax, VA following the conclusion of the 2015 NSC.
+Save the date for the NSC Contest Awards and NPPA Annual Awards reception, Saturday March 14, 2015 at the Hyatt Fairfax, Fairfax, VA following the conclusion of the 2015 NSC.

 Follow the Northern Short Course on Facebook and Twitter throughout the year!